msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 Many modern software applications are web-based and interact with many users and external services.
 This wider attack surface increases the potential for vulnerabilities that may be exploited, and security incidents can often have a [high financial cost](https://securityintelligence.com/media/2016-cost-data-breach-study) if they disrupt business operations or impact user data.

-Security is of growing importance to businesses of all sizes, as [many attackers are starting to target small businesses](https://www.theguardian.com/small-business-network/2016/feb/08/huge-rise-hack-attacks-cyber-criminals-target-small-businesses) with the perception that they will be a "soft" target.

 For large systems, it's often impractical to find and fix every possible vulnerability.
 However, it's still possible to track and manage many of the risks.

-Moreover, when we have a means for measuring the risk of a given event before and after a safeguard is put into place, we can better judge which safeguards are worth implementing.
+When we're able to measure an event's risk level before and after implementing a safeguard, we can also better judge which safeguards are most worthwhile.

 ### Identifying assets

-The first step in any risk analysis is to identify the assets in the system.
+The first step in any risk analysis is to identify the critical assets.
 These may include physical resources, services, intellectual property, and various types of company and user data.

-We can identify assets by brainstorming with team representatives, reviewing organizational documents such as system architecture and data flow diagrams, or referencing lists from similar projects or information security sites.
-This doesn't have to take long, and the simple act of recognizing the items of value improves your chances of designing a system that appropriately protects them.
+We can identify assets by brainstorming with team representatives, reviewing organizational documents such as system architecture and data flow diagrams, and referencing lists from similar projects and security websites.
+This doesn't have to take long, and the simple act of recognizing the items of value improves our chances of adequately protecting them.

 For example, we may consider the following assets for an ATM bank machine: